merklejerk/send-tokens/README.md

     quiet: Boolean,
     // If specified, append to a JSON log file at this path.
     log: String,
+    // Call this function, passing the transaction hash/ID of the transaction
+    // once it becomes available (transaction is posted to the blockchain but
+    // not yet mined).
+    onTxId: Function,
     // Decimal places of token amount.
     // E.g., 18 for whole ether, 0 for wei or smallest units.
     // Defaults to 0.